 If you care about sound quality, the type of Side Bias design is surprisingly influential.
-Not just for its function in keeping the cartridge central in the groove but for the degradation it causes to performance.
+Not just for its function in keeping the cartridge central in the groove but for the effect it has on performance.

 Principles of side bias

-- The unequal force on the inner walls of the record groove affects soundstage image slightly.
+- The unequal force on the inner walls of the record groove affects the soundstage image slightly.

 - It causes uneven record wear.

-- The cartridge suspension is skewed out of alignment from it’s central sweet spot in the motor mechanism.
+- The cartridge suspension is skewed out of alignment from its central sweet spot in the motor mechanism over a period of time.
 This affects performance to a degree dependent on cartridge suspension – softer suspensions suffer badly.

 A good side bias neutralises these effects by counteracting the induced inwards force with an equal and opposite outwards force.
 In so doing, the stylus tracks the groove centrally to produce a notably more solid and focused soundstage.